ApprenticeAI/frapy/docs/topics/settings.rst

 Soft limit (in bytes) for response data being processed.

-While the sum of the sizes of all responses being processed is above this value, Scrapy does not process new requests.
+While the sum of the sizes of all responses being processed is above this value, Frapy does not process new requests.

 .. setting:: SPIDER_CONTRACTS